-The Teacher Recertification Program at Sierra Nevada College delivers high quality graduate-level college staff development courses to the teachers of Nevada.
+The Teacher Recertification Program at Sierra Nevada College delivers recognized, relevant, convenient graduate-level development courses to the teachers of Nevada.

 The teacher recertification courses satisfy the State of Nevada requirement that all licensed teachers demonstrate professional growth in order to qualify for the renewal of their teaching license.
-Teacher Recertification graduate-level courses do not comprise a complete graduate program, but may be used to:
+Teacher Recertification graduate-level courses do not comprise a complete graduate program, but may be used:

-- For professional advancement, when approved by the relevant district office
+- For professional advancement, with approval from the relevant district office

-- Satisfy some graduate degree requirements, when pre-approved by the graduate institution
+- To satisfy some graduate degree requirements, with approval from the graduate institution

 Graduate-Level Courses & College Credit

-Teacher Recertification 500 Level Courses: Sierra Nevada College at Lake Tahoe is accredited by the Northwest Association of Schools and Colleges and is authorized to offer coursework through the Teacher Recertification Division.
-All recertification classes are taught at the graduate level (500 level) and are offered in the areas of: Gifted and Talented, TESL, and TESL/Bilingual.
+Teacher Recertification 500 Level Courses: Sierra Nevada College at Lake Tahoe is accredited by the Northwest Association of Schools and Colleges and is authorized to offer graduate (500) level coursework through the Teacher Recertification Division.
+Recertification classes are offered in the areas of TESL, Bilingual, and ELL.
 These classes may also be used towards endorsements in those fields.

 For each credit offered, 15 hours of student/teacher contact time is required.
-All recertification classes are taught by teachers who are currently teaching in the field of instruction, or who have a particular expertise in that field.
-Instructors must possess a Master’s degree or higher to teach a course.
-To accommodate teachers, classes are offered late afternoons, evenings and weekends.
-Classes are taught in various locations around the State of Nevada.
+All recertification classes are taught by teachers who have a Master’s degree or higher, and expertise in the field.
+Classes are offered in various Nevada locations during late afternoons, evenings and weekends for convenience.

 TESL and Recertification classes are given frequently.
-Please contact Beth Bouchard at 775.831.1314 ext.
-7459 or email@example.com for more information on class schedules.
+Please contact Jane Rainwater at email@example.com or 1.775.223.3107 ext.
+7435 for more information on class schedules.

 How to Register